-a) The trial-giving club shall decide whether to allow 'exhibition only' dogs at their trial.
-This should be specified on the trial notice.

-- b) 'Exhibition only' dogs are not eligible for class placing and/or awards/prizes from the AIOC class but are eligible for 'exhibition only' awards/prizes if the trial giving club has such awards. - c) A dog entered as 'exhibition only' will be allowed to jump less than their normal jump height, at the owner's discretion.
-Such dogs will not be eligible for any awards/prizes offered for 'exhibition only' dogs. - d) A dog must have completed a degree (three legs) before it can be shown as an 'exhibition only' dog in the latest degree finished. - e) A dog that has completed a UD may be shown as "exhibition only" in the Open B class.
-A dog that has completed an RE may be shown as "exhibition only" in the Advanced B class. - f) If a dog enters two trials in one day and completes their degree at the first trial, they must be entered in the second trial as 'exhibition only' or move up to the next level, otherwise Section 6.12 applies. - 15.
+- a) The trial-giving club shall allow 'exhibition only' dogs at their trial. - b) 'Exhibition only' dogs are not eligible for class placing and/or awards/prizes from the AIOC class but are eligible for 'exhibition only' awards/prizes if the trial giving club has such awards. - c) A dog entered as 'exhibition only' will be allowed to jump less than their normal jump height, at the owner's discretion, except for dogs competing for MOTCH, RAE or RMX.
+Such dogs will not be eligible for any awards/prizes offered for 'exhibition only' dogs. - d) A dog must have completed a title (three legs) before it can be shown as an 'exhibition only' dog in the latest title finished. - e) If a dog enters two trials in one day and completes their title at the first trial, they must be entered in the second trial as 'exhibition only' or move up to the next level, otherwise Section 6.12 applies. - 15.
 A club holding a club trial shall follow the order of judging which it has advertised. - 16.
 A member of a judge's immediate family is permitted to show under that judge. - 17.
 Veteran dogs, seven years of age and older, may be entered in an official class and/or a Veteran's class.